-How is your conference green? - Planeta.com
+How is your conference green?

 Quoted

-Eco-friendly events can leave large, unfriendly footprints – USA Today – “The dialogue is cheapened when environmental events themselves do not showcase some environmental criteria for how they are implemented,” says Ron Mader, founder of ecotourism journal Planeta.com.
+Eco-friendly events can leave large, unfriendly footprints – USA Today – “The dialogue is cheapened when environmental events themselves do not showcase environmental criteria for how they are implemented,” says Ron Mader, founder of ecotourism journal Planeta.com.
 “You’re harming the development of a constituency which would support and carry forth (green) ideals.”

 Suggestions